QiyuanZhang19/Temporal-Adaptive-Feature-Attention/README.md

 ### 2. Testing
 python main_test_tafa.py
 ### 3. Publication
-If you find this repository useful, please cite our
+If you find this repository useful, please cite our paper